ehtick/greatmaps/README.md

 > **AI-Powered Trading Bots, Solana Tools, and Automation Services**

-Welcome to **OpenClaw Trading Hub** — a free platform for traders, developers, and businesses looking to automate trading, discover alpha, and deploy high-performance infrastructure.
+Welcome to **OC Trading Hub** — a free platform for traders, developers, and businesses looking to automate trading, discover alpha, and deploy high-performance infrastructure.

 We build custom trading bots, AI agents, and low-latency systems for: